Temporary Workers and Alternate Employer Endorsement

-The Alternate Employer endorsement imposes certain policy conditions on the alternate employer.
-The latter must immediately report any injury involving a temporary worker to the employer's workers compensation insurer.
-The alternate employer must also provide immediate medical care to the injured worker and forward all relevant documents to the insurer or its agent.
+The endorsement requires the alternate employer to comply with the workers' compensation policy conditions regarding notification of injuries.
+This means that the hiring company must immediately report any injury involving a temporary worker to the temp agency's workers' compensation insurer.
+It must also provide immediate medical care to the injured worker and forward all relevant documents to the insurer or its agent.

 One condition that does not apply to the alternate employer is the cancellation clause.
-The alternate employer is not the named insured so it is not entitled to notification if the policy is canceled.
+Because the alternate employer is not the named insured, it is not entitled to notification if the policy is canceled.

 The following example demonstrates why the Alternate Employer Endorsement is important.
 In the absence of this endorsement, the hiring company may have no coverage for claims filed by temporary workers.

 Bob owns Busy Builders, a small commercial construction company.
 A full-time carpenter recently left the firm so Bob decides to hire a temporary worker.
 If the worker performs satisfactorily over a six-month trial period, Bob may make him or her a permanent employee.

 Bob contacts Terrific Temps, a temp agency, which sends him an experienced carpenter named Jill.
 Bob has confirmed that Terrific Temps has insured all of its workers (including Jill) under a workers' compensation policy.